After Negotiation, Man Pleads to Crime and Retains Appeal Rights | Davis Vanguard

 Judge Young then stated to the accused that he is pleading guilty which gives him probation and possible future jail time.
 He concluded that the sentencing date would be Aug.
 10, 2023.

 Judge Major said, “I want this to go down the way it’s supposed to” and denied early release.
-Judge Young changes the sentencing date to August 9, 2023.
+Judge Young changed the sentencing date to August 9, 2023.